kubernetes/k8s.io/README.md

 Kubernetes project infrastructure, managed by the kubernetes comunity via [wg-k8s-infra]

 - `apps`: community-managed apps that run on the community-managed `aaa` cluster
+    - `codesearch`: instance of [codesearch] at https://cs.k8s.io - owned by ??
     - `gcsweb`: instance of [gcsweb] at https://gcsweb.k8s.io - owned by [sig-testing]
     - `kubernetes-external-secrets`: instance of [kubernetes-external-secrets] - owned by [sig-testing]
     - `perfdash`: instance of [perfdash] - owned by [sig-scalability]